 Which Fitbit Should I Buy?

-If you are new to Fitbits, you might be wondering which device is best for you.
-Before we review the Fitbit range, ask yourself: what features am I looking for?
+If you are new to Fitbit you might be wondering which device is best for you.
+Before we review the range, ask yourself: what features am I looking for?

-All Fitbit devices (for sale in 2019) can automatically track your activities.
+All Fitbit devices (for sale in 2020) can automatically track your activities.
 They can also keep tabs on the number of calories you burn and are water-resistant to 50 meters.
-All Fitbits allow you to set fitness goals, and they will remind you to move if you’ve been sitting still for too long.
+All Fitbits allow you to set fitness goals and will remind you to move if you’ve been sitting still for too long.
 Finally, call and text alerts are available on all (adult) Fitbit watches.

 To help you decide, here’s the lowdown on the rest on the Fitbit family.

-The Inspire HR has all the basic features that the Inspire does, but it can capture your fitness data with more precision.
+Released recently, the Inspire 2 is the next generation in the budget Inspire range.
+As such, it has all the basic features that the first Inspire does, but it can capture your fitness data with more precision.
+Plus, it has hardware, software and processor improvements.
 Because it has an inbuilt heart monitor, it can give you a more accurate cardio fitness score.
 It can also provide detailed sleep analysis.

-The other benefit of the Inspire HR is that it has connected GPS.
-This means it can track your routes as well as your cardio data!
+The other benefit of the Inspire 2 is that it has Connected GPS.
+Meaning, it can track your routes as well as your cardio data providing you have it connected to your smartphone.
 Runners, cyclists, and hikers tend to find GPS very useful.

 If you are a keen swimmer, you should opt for the Inspire HR over the Inspire, because the original Inspire cannot track swims.